 Waking up the middle of the night to water running when it shouldn’t or coming home after work to find your bathroom has flooded is scary.
 When this happens you’re probably going to be on the phone, right away to a plumbing company to get someone to your house to fix the leak.

 But what if they can’t come out for a couple hours or maybe even until the next morning?
 What do you do when you have a leak but the plumber won’t be there for a while?
-Here are some tips for stopping the leak until a plumber can get to your house.
+Here are some tips for stopping the leak until a plumber can repair your pipe.

 This one is the most obvious, but you might not think of it when there’s a lot of water leaking into your home.
 If possible, turn off the water.
 While it means you won’t be able to use to other faucets, you may be able to avoid further damage especially if it’s a large leak.
 It’s important to know how to turn off the water in your home, so before this becomes an issue you should familiarize yourself with the water shut off(s) in your home.